redpanda-data/connect/website/docs/guides/serverless/about.md

 Rather than bundle the distribution and configs yourself, check out [makenew/serverless-benthos], which makes quick work of deploying a Benthos serverless project on AWS Lambda.
-For custom plugins there is [makenew/benthos-plugin].
+For building and deploying distributions with custom plugins, look at [makenew/benthos-plugin].
 :::

 ## Platforms